PREAMBLE AND SUMMARY

 Security councils of districts;

-The Government, as the supreme authority in crisis management, in compliance with Act No. 378/2002 Coll., establishes a Central Crisis Staff as its executive body, which coordinates the activity of government bodies, local government bodies and other components designed to resolve a crisis situation during a crisis period (i.e. during resolution of an incident or an accident at a nuclear installation or during transport of nuclear material); it does not have a preventive function.
-The chairman of the Central Crisis Staff is the Minister of the Interior.
+The Government, as the supreme authority in crisis management, in compliance with Act No. 387/2002 Coll., establishes the Central Crisis Staff as its executive body, which coordinates the activity of government bodies, local government bodies and other components designed to resolve a crisis situation during a crisis period (i.e. during resolution of an incident or an accident at a nuclear installation or during transport of nuclear material).
+The chairman of the Central Crisis Staff is the Minister of Interior.

 3. NATIONAL LAWS AND REGULATIONS